Shellable simplicial complex and switching rook polynomial of frame polyominoes: Shellability of the simplicial complex of a frame polyomino

-If $\cP$ is a frame polyomino, then the simplicial complex $\Delta(\cP)$ attached to $\lt_{<}(I_{\cP})$ is shellable.
-In order to define a suitable shelling order of $\Delta(\cP)$, we introduce a new combinatorial concept, called a \textit{step}, which can be given for a face, whose dimension is at least two, of a simplicial complex attached to a generic polyomino.
+As seen in (3) of Proposition \ref{Prop: Grobner basis of frame polyomino and C.M.}, the simplicial complex $\Delta(\cP)$ attached to a frame polyomino $\cP$ is shellable.
+In order to define a suitable shelling order of $\Delta(\cP)$, we introduce the notion of a \textit{step} of a face of $\Delta(\cP)$.